Clement-tik/Clement-tik.github.io/index.md

    ![an example of our dataset](images/BDD_AI_BTC.jpg)

 We got here a screenshot of our project's dataset.
-It's a CSV file containing historical time-series data for Bitcoin (BTC) This is the raw data our AI model will use for training.
+It's a CSV file containing historical time-series data for Bitcoin (BTC).
+This is the raw data our AI model will use for training.
 Each row represents a single day and includes the key features for our analysis:
 * SNo : serial number
 * Name : the name of the coin